 The motivations behind running a dermatology clinical trial will vary from one medical department to the next, but the end objective is still the same across the board.

 Among all of the ailments that impact communities, these skin conditions create their own unique challenges as they impact the quality of lives for men and women for generations.

-Rather than hoping for a quick fix over the counter or experimenting with different treatments at home, professional departments will run clinical trials to identify applications that are proven to work.
+Rather than hoping for a quick fix over the counter or experimenting with different treatments at home, professional departments are running a dermatology clinical trial to identify applications that are proven to work.

 We will examine why these initiatives are put into play and why they are a valuable community asset for those that rely on their expertise.